SamMed05/c-cpp-notes/docs/cpp/colored-output.md

 }
 ```

-Try to run this program and experiment changing `0A` with other numbers or letters.
-These are the different colors you can use, each with his own ID.
+Try to run this program and experiment by changing `0A` with other numbers or letters.
+These are the different colors you can use, each with its corresponding ID.

 | Color ID | Color  | Color ID | Color        |
 |----------|--------|----------|--------------|